Garges-lès-Gonesse

 Garges-lès-Gonesse (/fr/, literally Garges near Gonesse) is a commune in the Val-d'Oise department in northern France.
 It is located in the northern suburbs of Paris, 14.1 km from the center of Paris.
 The city is a part of the Paris urban area.
 It is the seat of the canton of Garges-lès-Gonesse, which also covers Arnouville.

 The city is strongly urbanized and is near the Paris–Le Bourget Airport.
 Garges-lès-Gonesse was transformed from an old rural village to a suburb at the beginning of the 20th century.

+Toponymy

+The name Garges possibly derives from the Old Germanic wardja, meaning 'place of guard', referring to a Frankish fort built in the 4th century.